AkariPulse/Akari-gitsdk/README.md

 ## Token Design Beta

+> [!WARNING]
-Token Design is a simulation layer for exploring tokenomics before launch
+> Token Design is a simulation layer for exploring tokenomics before launch

 It does not deploy contracts
 It does not predict price